nusratnova5/e-therapists/README.md

-# Frontend Developer Intern Task
+# E-Therapist

-This project is a web application built based on a provided Figma design.
+This project is a web application built based on searching therapist.
 It includes login functionality using Firebase, client-side routing with react-router-dom, and dynamic data display.
 Tailwind CSS is used for styling the components.

 ## Technologies Used
 - React.js